mcgarrah/legendary_quick_quiz/README.md

 pip3 install -r requirements.txt
 ```

+*Note*: If you run into issues with a `zsh` console session and trying to activate a virtualenv, just delete and recreate your venv environment.

 If using VSCode, then add this `launch.json` file to a sub-directory called `.vscode` at the root of the project to setup debugging.
 You will need the Python Plugin installed for it to work.

 ``` json